Montejurra (magazine): Impact

 Montejurra made little if any impact on the Spanish market in general; it was nowhere near the role of a major discussion platform, performed by monthly reviews like Cuadernos para el Diálogo or El Ciervo.
 However, it was vital for Carlism of the 1960s.
-Fairly popular among the young and mid-age generation of party militants, together with other periodicals set up at the turn of the 1950s and 1960s - like Información Mensual, Azada y Asta and Esfuerzo Común – it served as key information channel within the movement.
+Fairly popular among the young and mid-age generation of party militants, together with other periodicals set up at the turn of the 1950s and 1960s - like La Encina, Información Mensual, Azada y Asta and Esfuerzo Común – it served as key information channel within the movement.
 Some scholars claim that Montejurra was the most important Carlist publication since the civil war; the claim can hardly be verified, yet it remains clear that no party publication could have compared to Montejurra in terms of popularity, the success resulting from its format of professionally edited, colored illustrated magazine.
 Other scholars remain more cautious and though they consider the monthly indeed vital for the Carlists, they note that it did not set the tone but merely followed political direction marked by other party periodicals, especially Información Mensual.

 It is generally agreed that Montejurra contributed to major transformation of Carlism of the era.
 The monthly helped to educate a generation of young militants who understood Carlism as a socialist movement of protest; it proved instrumental for the Progressist takeover of the movement and gradual marginalisation of the Traditionalists.
 However, it is not clear whether Montejurra was from the very onset a platform controlled by supporters of prince Carlos Hugo or whether it was rather a platform of first coexistence and then competition between the Traditionalists and the Progressists, with the latter taking the upper hand around 1968.
 In the former case selected orthodox threads would have been a camouflage and a lever enabling later a left-wing turn.
 In the latter case orthodox threads would have been present due to initially highly heterogeneous and balanced composition of the editorial board.
 It is not clear whether Traditionalist authors like de Miguel, López Sanz or Romero Raizabal were manipulated by the Progressists pulling the strings, like Massó, Zabala or Clemente, or whether presence of two groups in Montejurra demonstrated the old gradually giving way to the new in Carlism of the 1960s.